danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

 Let us now focus on the topic of this blog post which is Decoder-only architectures such as GPT-2.
 A model like this consumes a sentence and predicts the next token.

-Note: I chose to remove details like multi-head attention since these are not important at a high level.

 A model like this can be broken down into simple steps:

 1. Receive an input sentence: "Data visualization empowers users to"